Moreh, India: History

-The 1888 Gazetteer of Manipur describes Moreh as a border post (thana) of Manipur northwest of the town of Tamu.
-Tamu is a principal town of the Kabaw Valley, on the bank of the Lokchao River, which flows down from Manipur hills (present day Tengnoupal district).
-Kabaw Valley had been under the control of Manipur kingdom since the 15th century, and Tamu appears to have grown up as a market town in the valley, overshadowing Khampat, the previous capital of the Kabaw valley principality.
+The 1888 Gazetteer of Manipur describes Moreh as a border post (thana) of Manipur, northwest of the town of Tamu.
+Tamu is a principal town of the Kabaw Valley, on the bank of the Lokchao River flowing down from Manipur hills (in present day Tengnoupal district).
+Kabaw Valley had been under the control of Manipur kingdom since the 15th century, and Tamu appears to have grown up as a market town in the valley, overshadowing Khampat, the previous capital of the southern principality in Kabaw valley.